 Duncan’s annual reports beginning in 1867 (Parliamentary Papers 1867, Vol. 4, pp.941ff) describe the functioning of the schools and the establishment and operations of his Office which is first described as a department in the report of 23 June 1876.

-Royal Commissions and Inspectors General often criticised the adequacy of the arrangements for ‘neglected’ children under the 1864 Act, and industrial schools were eventually abolished in the 1880s and replaced by a system of ‘boarding out’ of wards to foster homes.
+This system of boarding out wards to foster homes was introduced and industrial schools were eventually abolished in the 1880s.
 In 1879, management of the schools was separated from the position of Inspector and placed in the hands of local committees.
 In addition, two Visiting Committees, of identical composition but charged separately for each class of school, were appointed to inspect and report.
 In 1881, management of the department was vested in George Guillaume who was appointed Secretary of the Department on 4 August of that year.
 A separate position of Inspector continued to be filled.

 As Secretary, George Guillaume administered both the boarding out system (which replaced industrial schools) and reformatories.
 (Guillaume was killed in a traffic accident in 1892.)